phnmnl/workflow-demo/README.md

 ###Continous integration with Jenkins

-## How to deploy a microservice workflow with Mantl
+## How to deploy a microservices workflow with Mantl